Sébastien Loeb: 2014–20

 Loeb and Elena at the 2019 Monte Carlo Rally, driving the Hyundai i20 Coupe WRC.

-Returning to the WRC after being absent in 2014, in 2015 Loeb participated in the Monte Carlo Rally and finished 8th after a crash.
-In 2016 and 2017 he did not contest any rounds.
+In 2014 Loeb set the fastest time at the Goodwood Festival of Speed with his Peugeot 208 T16 Pikes Peak.
+Returning to the WRC after being absent in 2014, in 2015 Loeb participated in the Monte Carlo Rally and finished eighth after a crash.
+In 2016 and 2017, he did not contest any rounds.

-He drove 3 rounds in 2018 and won his last rally with Citroën, the Rally Catalunya.
+Loeb drove three rounds in 2018 and won his last rally with Citroën, the Rally Catalunya.

-He signed to race part time with the Hyundai World Rally Team for the 2019 season.
-He got one podium in the Rally Chile and participated in 6 rounds.
+Loeb signed to race part time with the Hyundai World Rally Team for the 2019 season.
+He got one podium in the Rally Chile and participated in six rounds.
 He closed out 2019 with a win at the non-championship rally, the Rallye du Var with his partner Laurène Godey as his co-driver.

-In 2020, he continued with Hyundai and finished 6th at the Monte Carlo Rally and got a podium at Turkey, which were the only two rounds he entered in that season.
+In 2020, Loeb continued with Hyundai and finished sixth at the Monte Carlo Rally and got a podium at Turkey, which were the only two rounds he entered in that season.

-On 1 October 2020, he announced that he would be leaving Hyundai World Rally Team.
+On 1 October 2020, Loeb announced that he would be leaving Hyundai World Rally Team.
 He did not participate in the WRC in 2021.